AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-console-overview.md

     >
     > If using the Adobe Experience Manager Guides as a Cloud Service, an additional feature [AI Assistant](./ai-assistant.md) is displayed in the navigation bar.

-- (**B**) **Left panel**: The left panel gives you quick access to Output generation, Report creation and management, Baseline, Condition presets, and Content translation features.
+- (**B**) **Left panel**: The left panel gives you quick access to Output generation, Report creation and management, Baseline, Condition presets, Content translation, and Workfront (only if configured) features.

     For more details, refer to the [Map console features](#map-console-features) section below.